nishanthkumarbs/Red-Wine-Prediction/README.md

 # Red-Wine-Prediction

-It Prediction the Quality of th wine using the Dataset
+It Prediction the Quality of the wine using the Dataset
 ## Prerequisites

 - Python 3.10.10 installed on your system.